-3am alarms are ridiculous, but a necessary for 6am flights.
+3am alarms are ridiculous but a necessary for 6am flights.
 With not much sleep to had before the alarm or on the plane, we landed in Melbourne in desperate need of coffee.

 With an 8 hour stopover and our bags checked through to Colombo we whizzed through immigration and security and hopped on the Skybus to the CBD.

-After coffee we continued wandering the streets.
+After coffee, we continued wandering the streets.
 We had no plan.
 We haven’t been in Melbourne for a few years so we just enjoyed walking and reacquainting ourselves – the Laneways, Federation Square, State Parliament, Museum, Chinatown and lots of random streets in between.

 We landed in Colombo bleary eyed at 10:30pm on the same day we left Wellington after 23 hours of travelling.
 26 hours after that bloody alarm.

-A really easy airport, once we’d finally cleared immigration we soon had our bags and in the arrivals terminal scored a local SIM on a NZ$13 tourist package that gave us 9GB data (plus calls and texts).
+A really easy airport, once we’d finally cleared immigration we soon had our bags and in the arrivals terminal scored a local SIM on a tourist package that for NZ$13 gave us 9GB data (plus calls and texts).
 We also hit up an ATM so we were all set to bounce straight out of the city early the next morning.